-Incandescent bulbs: the traditional and most common light bulbs that are also easy on the pocketbook.
+The traditional and most common light bulbs that are also easy on the pocketbook.
 These bulbs emit a warm light that is pleasing to the eye, but are not as energy efficient and typically only last 700-1000 hours.

-Fluorescent bulbs: used a lot in offices and large spaces like basements, these bulbs produce more light than the incandescents and last longer.
+Used a lot in offices and large spaces like basements, these bulbs produce more light than the incandescents and last longer.
 The light emitted is more of a flat light, however.

-CFLs (compact fluorescent bulbs): a big step up from incandescents, CFLs can last up to ten times longer and use a fraction of the energy that incandescents use.
+A big step up from incandescents, CFLs can last up to ten times longer and use a fraction of the energy that incandescents use.
 These bulbs have a warm, inviting light like incandescents, but on the flip side, they are more costly.

-LED (light emitting diode): even more energy efficient than compact fluorescents, LED bulbs can last up to ten times longer which is far longer than the traditional incandescents.
+Even more energy efficient than compact fluorescents, LED bulbs can last up to ten times longer which is far longer than the traditional incandescents.
 Wattage is usually minimal, but these are the most expensive option.